adam-cattermole/mlflow-docker-azure-guide/README.md

     azure-storage-blob
 ```

-We can test that building this image works as intended:
+We can now build the docker image from this file:

 ```bash
 docker build -t train:latest .